 (Mr Mckune - Subject Lead)

 Our Computing Programme of Study offers students an opportunity to develop their knowledge and understanding of the fast-moving digital world around us.
 The diverse range of topics taught at Key Stage 3 ensures that we provide full coverage of the Computing National Curriculum and not only provides an insight into how digital systems work but also gives students the opportunity to demonstrate creativity through the development of their own digital content.

 At the core of Computing is Computer science, in which students are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
-We believe that computer Science is not just about programming but the notion of Computational Thinking; a set of problem-solving and logical-reasoning tools that our students develop throughout the programme of study.
+We believe that computer Science is not just about programming but the notion of Computational Thinking; a set of problem-solving and logical-reasoning tools that our students begin to develop throughout the Key Stage 3 programme of study.
 Analysing problems in computational terms through practical experience of solving these problems – including designing, writing and debugging programs – prepares our students for further study of the subject at GCSE.